inaos/iron-array/doc/linalg/linalg.md

 ## Algorithms

-In these algorithms, the chunks (if the algorithm is implemented at the chunk level) or the blocks (if it is implmented at the block level) must be square.
+Except in the matrix multiplication algorithm, the chunks (if the algorithm is implemented at the chunk level) or the blocks (if it is implemented at the block level) must be square.

 ### Matrix multiplication